ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

 The `SchoolContext` exposes access to our entities through `DbSet`.
-We can query a `DbSet<T>` with linq or add new entities to it.
+We can query a `DbSet<T>` with _LINQ_ or add new entities to it.
 Moreover, our `ShoolContext` has some configuration that defines the relations between our entities.

 Copy the context as well to our project.